Brancasaurus: Discovery and naming

-The holotype specimen of Brancasaurus brancai is GPMM A3.B4, stored at the University of Münster.
-It originates from a clay pit near the city of Gronau, North Rhine-Westphalia in Germany.
-The specimen was discovered in July 1910 by workers in the clay pit, who dug it out using pickaxes; in doing so, they damaged the specimen (in particular, the pubis had been broken into 176 pieces), and left behind a number of small fragments that were later personally collected by paleontologist Theodor Wegner, who in 1914 described the specimen in detail.
-The skeleton is fairly complete, consisting of various parts of the skull, most of the vertebrae, several isolated ribs and gastralia, parts of the pectoral and pelvic girdles, both humeri, one femur, and various foot bones from the flippers.
+The holotype specimen of Brancasaurus brancai originates from a clay pit located near the city of Gronau, North Rhine-Westphalia in Germany.
+It was discovered in July 1910 by workers in the clay pit, who dug it out using pickaxes; in doing so, they damaged the specimen (in particular, the pubis had been broken into 176 pieces), and left behind a number of small fragments that were later personally collected by paleontologist Theodor Wegner, who in 1914 described the specimen in detail.
+He published his work in a commemorative volume on the occasion of the seventieth birthday of Wilhelm von Branca, his former mentor in the field, in which he honored by assigning this scientific name of the new taxon.
+The described specimen is since stored at the University of Münster, where it is numbered as GPMM A3.B4.
+It is a fairly complete subadult skeleton, consisting of various parts of the skull, most of the vertebrae, several isolated ribs and gastralia, parts of the pectoral and pelvic girdles, both humeri, one femur, and various foot bones from the flippers.
 Over time, a number of parts have been lost, including several pieces of the skull, teeth, gastralia and caudal vertebrae, a second femur, and a radius, tibia, and fibula.
 A wax endocast of the brain of the type specimen is stored as SMF R4076 in the Naturmuseum Senckenberg.

 The clay pit from which the type specimen originates is part of the Isterberg Formation in the Bückeberg Group, also known in the past as the "German Wealden facies".
-The Bückeberg Group, which is divided into six zones, belongs to the Berriasian of the Cretaceous, with the boundary between the Berriasian and the Valanginian being at the top of the group.
+The Bückeberg Group, which is divided into six zones, belongs to the Berriasian of the Early Cretaceous, with the boundary between the Berriasian and the Valanginian being at the top of the group.
 The parts of the Isterberg Formation exposed at Gronau belong to the zones "Wealden 5" and "Wealden 6", which correspond to the uppermost-Berriasian.
-A second, more fragmentary subadult individual, GZG.BA.0079, consists of the pubis, ischium, and several vertebral components; it originates from the slightly lower Deister Formation ("Wealden 3") in the Bückeberg Group, and can only be referred to Brancasaurus sp., since it is relatively incomplete and differs in several minor vertebral characteristics from the type of B. brancai.
+The holotype skeleton thus constitutes the most complete known European plesiosaur specimen from the Early Cretaceous.
+In the 2016 redescription of Brancasaurus, Sven Sachs and colleagues assigned a second, more fragmentary subadult individual to the genus, numbered as GZG.BA.0079 at the University of Göttingen.
+This specimen consists of the pubis, ischium, and several vertebral components.
+It originates from the slightly lower Deister Formation ("Wealden 3") in the Bückeberg Group, and can only be referred to Brancasaurus sp., since it is relatively incomplete and differs in several minor vertebral characteristics from the type of B. brancai.
 Other probable but isolated Brancasaurus elements come from outcrops of the Isterberg and Fuhse Formations in Lower Saxony; the latter formation is also in the Bückeberg Group.
+Sachs and colleagues also noted that a cervical centra from Jurassic-Cretaceous boundary strata of the Purbeck Group in southern England exhibits a morphology comparable to that of B. brancai, suggesting that the taxon may have occurred outside Germany.